tompaz3/function-utils/README.md

 1. `Locker` - monadic type helping wrapping the code within a lock.
 1. `FluentChain` - monadic type helper for builder-like operations.
 Created due to the lack of some sensible solution to conditionally call method chains (especially some fluent builders).

+Experimental / unfinished
+1. `Ior` - inclusive-or type which can contain either Left or Right or Both.

 ## Either